JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 from +33.6% to −1.6%.
 Adding a `-D` target back on top of `-fast` made it *worse* — the fix is the bare flag, not a tuned target. `ABC_EXTRA_ARGS` in `DEVICE_MODELS.py` is the single switch if this ever needs revisiting.

+**Re-validated 2026-08-20, with one cited fact now obsolete.** `-fast` is still right (it is part of the recipe that reproduces latchup's current netlists exactly), but "`mux2_1` usage goes to exactly zero" was a property of *their pre-flatten flow*, not of the flag.
+Their post-early-flatten netlists contain 838 `mux2_1` at 33 stages and 745 at 65 — and `-fast` under the current recipe reproduces those counts exactly too.
+Mux inference is a property of the network abc is handed; do not treat "zero `mux2_1`" as the signature to match.

 ### Mux path-delay cache key